MathAndMagic/polaris/small/README.md

 ## Function Call Response

-The model expects the function call response to be provided from a role `fn` right after the function call request:
+The model expects the function call response to be provided from a role `tool` right after the function call request:

 ```
-<|im_start|>fn
+<|im_start|>tool
 {"result": "87cc47fbc865a290d7c7de4be3c893175c51a566b3"}<|im_end|>
 ```